 As the public-interest bar association of the District of Columbia, we promote pro bono service and public-interest law, expand access to justice, and aim to create a vibrant community of public-interest lawyers, law students, legal professionals, and others to close the access-to-justice gap.
 Serving on our board is personally and professionally rewarding

-Washington Council of Lawyers believes that the legal profession should be as varied and diverse as the world in which we live.
-Our board of directors is all-inclusive and is comprised of individuals from diverse backgrounds who bring a range of skills, interests, and experience.
-Our board members work in all sectors of the legal community and are committed to pro bono or public-interest law.
-They see value in strong collaboration and partnerships so that our efforts have greater impact.
-We also ask board members to be dues-paying members of the Washington Council of Lawyers (you can join, renew your membership, or check on its status here).
+Qualifications: Because the legal profession should be as varied and diverse as the world that we live in, our board comprises individuals from diverse backgrounds who bring a range of skills, interests, and voices.
+Board members come from all sectors of the legal community and are committed to pro bono and public-interest law; we work collaboratively amongst ourselves and with other organizations so that we can have an even greater impact.

 For more information, email our Executive Director, Nancy Lopez, at email@example.com.

-Our upcoming Board meetings will take place on:
+Our Board meetings for 2020-2021 will take place at noon on:

 Monday, November 16

 Wednesday, January 13

 Thursday, May 18

 Washington Council of Lawyers members are welcome to attend.
 For more information and to RSVP, contact Nancy Lopez at firstname.lastname@example.org.